 Signage is an important part of waste management education.
-BW Gold will install and maintain signage to help direct waste management implementation strategies (e.g., garbage, recycling, and putrescible waste streams) at all receptacles and waste transfer areas.
+BW Gold has installed and will maintain signage to help direct waste management implementation strategies (e.g., garbage, recycling, and putrescible waste streams) at appropriate receptacles and waste transfer areas.

 Site supervisors will be provided with a copy of the WMP and will receive additional instruction with respect to the requirements that are outlined in the form of operational standard operating procedures (SOPs).
 Targeted instruction related to waste management will be provided to individuals and/or groups of workers assuming a specific authority or responsibility related to waste handling, storage, and disposal.
-This instruction will be delivered prior to conducting work and if required when an SOP is updated by means of classroom instruction, toolbox/tailgate meetings or other means as appropriate.
+This instruction will be delivered prior to conducting work and if required update SOPs and ensure site departments have access to required documents.